upper-town/web_app/README.md

 ### Testing Framework

 This project uses the [Minitest] framework.

-The spec DSL with it/describe blocks is available for use through the [`minitest-rails`] gem.
+The spec DSL with `it`/`describe` blocks is available for use through the [`minitest-rails`] gem.
 For assertions though, prefer normal test assertions over spec expectations.

+Inherit from the appropriate Rails test case class.

 [Minitest]: https://github.com/minitest/minitest
 [`minitest-rails`]: https://rubygems.org/gems/minitest-rails

-### ActiveRecord Factories for Tests
+### ApplicationRecord Factories for Tests

-Factories are defined in `test/support/active_record_factory_test_helper.rb`
+Factories are defined in `test/support/factories/`.
 Factories should represent minimum-valid records, so you can skip setting attributes that are optional.

-In tests, use factories to create/build records for test cases.
-Set the attributes that are important for your test case, and let the factory take care of the other attributes for you.
+In tests, use factories to create/build records for the test cases.
+Set the attributes that are important for your test case and let the factory take care of the other attributes for you.

-Factory helper methods are included in Minitest through `test/test_helper.rb`, so you can call them directly in tests cases.
+Factory helper methods are included in `ActiveSupport::TestCase` through `include ApplicationRecordTestFactoryHelper` in `test/test_helper.rb`, so you can call them directly in tests cases.
 For example:

 ```rb